 United Airlines will accept packages containing 5.5 pounds (2.5 kg) or less of dry ice as carry-on baggage or checked baggage.
 The container or package must be ventilated to permit the release of carbon dioxide gas.
 The container or package must be marked as containing dry ice and must show the net weight and the identity of the perishable item.
 Styrofoam coolers containing dry ice will not be accepted.

-For tickets purchased on or after September 4, 2014, dry ice is subject to a $150 USD* service charge (each way) per item for travel between the U.S., Canada, Puerto Rico and the U.S. Virgin Islands and a $200 USD* service charge for all other travel.
+There is a $150 USD service charge (each way) per item for travel between the U.S., Canada, Puerto Rico and the U.S. Virgin Islands and a $200 USD service charge for all other travel.

 Dry ice in quantities greater than 5.5 pounds (2.5 kg) will not be accepted.